-Whether you aspire to become an astrophysicist in India, work with the Indian Space Research Organisation (ISRO), or join the prestigious National Aeronautics and Space Administration (NASA) in the United States, this comprehensive guide will provide you with the necessary insights on educational qualifications, career paths, required skills, and salary expectations.
-Additionally, we will explore some renowned Indian colleges and universities that offer astrophysics programs to help you embark on your educational journey.
+So, whether you aspire to become an astrophysicist in India, work with the Indian Space Research Organisation (ISRO), or join the prestigious National Aeronautics and Space Administration (NASA) in the United States, this comprehensive guide will provide you with the necessary insights on educational qualifications, career paths, required skills, and salary expectations.

 Who is an Astrophysicist?